To view a dashboard, you must have:

 - Move to trash

-You must have the Manage Access, Edit access level for the dashboard, or be a Looker admin, to see the options to edit the dashboard, revert to the legacy dashboard, or move the dashboard to the trash.
+You must have the Manage Access, Edit access level for the dashboard, or be a Looker admin, to see the options to edit the dashboard or move the dashboard to the trash.
 Filters must be present on the dashboard to see the Reset filters option.

 The Dashboard Details panel appears to the right of the dashboard when the Show dashboard details option has been selected from the three-dot dashboard menu.